DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-motorboards/L298N-motor-board-setup.rst

 2. Unsolder or cut the A and B current sense legs on the L298N chip at the green circles being careful to lift them out without breaking them.
 Pin 1 to the left is output CS A for MAIN.
 Pin 15 to the right is CS output B for PROG.

-3. Lift each leg and bend them carfully upward to provide space for a resistor.
+3. Lift each leg and bend them carefully upward to provide space for a resistor.

 4. Cut one wire lead of the 1 Ohm resistor short, but long enough that you can solder that end into the hole left by unsoldering the CS leg, about 1/4" (6mm).
 This connects one end of the resistor to ground.
 Solder the resistor from the bottom leaving air space for cooling.
 Repeat on the other side.